Machine Learning & AI Bootcamp

 Labs.
 (1) Predict patient readmission on a real hospital dataset (logistic regression, evaluated with calibration not just accuracy).
 (2) Diagnose a bad evaluation: spot the leakage in a deliberately broken notebook.

-Module 3 — Classical machine learning: classification, regression, clustering
+Module 3 — Classical machine learning

 One sentence.
 The pre-deep-learning toolkit — still the right answer for most tabular problems.